costajob/app-servers/README.md

 ### GO
 [Go](https://golang.org/) language is installed by source.
 Go is the favorite of mine between the "modern" languages: is simple, elegant and fast.
-It compilies to native OS code and have CSP built in to favor parallelism.
+It compiles to native OS code and have CSP built in to favor parallelism.
 I am still exploring GO, but as far as i've gone i am pretty happy with it.

 ## Benchmarks
-I decided to just test ow these languages manage multiple HTTP requests on some implementations.
+I decided to test how these languages manage multiple HTTP requests by using standard libraries and/or micro-frameworks.
-Talking about requests in Ruby is taboo, since the langugage (together with Python, Perl and PHP) has no native support for parallelism.
+One exception is Rails: since many start-ups favor other languages over Ruby for APIs based applications, i dare to illustrate how Rails compare to a more micro-service friendly Ruby library (Roda).
-Some langugaes (GO and Erlang/Elixir) come with parallelism in mind, so i know is like comparing oranges and apples here.
+Talking about multiple HTTP requests in Ruby is taboo, since the language (together with Python, Perl and PHP) has no native support for parallelism: most application servers grant parallelism via OS-process programming, thus reducing the real number of concurrent processes (versus lighter threads/routines).

 ### Hello World
 The "application" i tested is barely minimal: is the HTTP version of the "Hello World" example.